 Business Development Manager, VEIC

-Based in VEIC’s Mid-Atlantic Office, Dave Gelman is a mechanical engineer, attorney, and project manager with over 30 years of experience in clean energy and transportation.
-Dave is a regular volunteer for and partner/advisor to VCC and a member of its Policy committee.
-He has conducted technical, regulatory, legislative, and policy analyses of advanced vehicle technologies for the U.S. Department of Energy (DOE), the National Highway Traffic Safety Administration, Environmental Protection Agency, and the Congressional Research Service, as well as for a number of state-level programs.
-Dave has also conducted strategic planning for major alternative fuel vehicle programs including Clean Cities, participating in the original program plan and leading more recent strategic planning activities for DOE, as well as preparing a regional strategic plan for the Mid-Atlantic coalitions including Virginia.
-Dave has a long history of involvement with VCC, having worked with four VCC Executive Directors.
+Based in VEIC’s Mid-Atlantic Office, Dave Gelman is a mechanical engineer, attorney and project manager with over 30 years of experience in clean energy and transportation.
+Dave is a regular volunteer and advisor to VCC and a member of its policy committee.
+He has conducted technical, regulatory, legislative and policy analyses of advanced vehicle technologies for the U.S. Department of Energy (DOE), the National Highway Traffic Safety Administration, Environmental Protection Agency and the Congressional Research Service, as well as for a number of state-level programs.
+Dave has conducted strategic planning for major alternative fuel vehicle programs including Clean Cities, participating in the original national program plan.
+He has also lead strategic planning activities for DOE, as well as prepared a regional strategic plan for Mid-Atlantic coalitions including Virginia.
+Dave has a long history of involvement with VCC, having worked with four of the coalition’s executive directors.

 John Phillips